BranchCache FAQ: If you want your Hash, in a Dash, for little or no Cache..

 The DO Service will not download if it detects that it’s using a ‘Metered Connection’ – which is fine for 4G type connections but WiFi is treated as a fast connection so if you don’t want to download over WiFi you need to configure your WiFi connection as Metered.

 DO also has policies available that let you specify either a defined amount of bandwidth (in KB/s) or a percentage of available bandwidth.

 See this article about DO policy for more details

 Yes, via Policy.
-The one you want is:
+The one’s you want are:

-Currently – DO is only used with ConfigMgr if you enable Express Updates.
+Currently – DO isn’t directly used with ConfigMgr to download content.